XRPLF/rippled/src/ripple/app/misc/FeeEscalation.md

 traffic periods, and give those transactions a much better chance to succeed.

-1. If an incoming transaction meets the base [fee level](#fee-level), but does not have a high enough [fee level](#fee-level) to immediately go into the open ledger, it is instead put into the queue and broadcast to peers.
+1. If an incoming transaction meets both the base [fee level](#fee-level) and the load fee minimum, but does not have a high enough [fee level](#fee-level) to immediately go into the open ledger, it is instead put into the queue and broadcast to peers.
 Each peer will then make an independent decision about whether to put the transaction into its open ledger or the queue.
 In principle, peers with identical open ledgers will come to identical decisions.
 Any discrepancies will be resolved as usual during consensus.
 2. When consensus completes, the open ledger limit is adjusted, and the required [fee level](#fee-level) drops back to the base [fee level](#fee-level).
 Before the ledger is made available to